Stationary, Markov, stochastic processes with polynomial conditional moments and continuous paths: Notation and the basic facts

 \section{Notation and the basic facts}

 Let us start with the following remarks concerning notation.
 We will be considering only probability measures, that is, nonnegative measures that integrate over their supports to $1$.
-Moreover, the integrals with respect to such measure $\mu,$ will be exchangeably denoted either traditionally as $\int f(x)d\mu(x)$ or as $Ef(X).$ Here we assume that the random variable $X$ has the so-called distribution $\mu$ that is, more precisely i.e.
+Moreover, the integrals with respect to such measure $\mu,$ will be exchangeably denoted either traditionally as $\int f(x)d\mu(x)$ or as $Ef(X).$ Here we denote by $\mu$ the so-called distribution of the random variable $X$.
+More precisely $\mu$ is defined by the following formula:

-In the above-mentioned formulae, $f:\operatorname*{supp}X->\mathbb{R},$ denoted a $\mu-$measurable function and $\operatorname*{supp}$ denoted support of the random variable $X,$ which in this case means support of its distribution.
+In the above-mentioned formulae, $f:\operatorname*{supp}X\allowbreak \rightarrow\allowbreak\mathbb{R},$ denoted a $\mu-$measurable function and $\operatorname*{supp}$ denoted support of the random variable $X,$ which in this case means support of its distribution.
 Since we will be considering Markov stochastic processes the majority of measures considered will be at most $2-$dimensional.
 Moreover, we will be often using the so-called tower property in integration with respect to such $2-$dimensional measure.
 Namely, if $X=(Y_{1},Y_{2})$ then

 Here $\lambda_{Y_{2}}(y_{2})$ denotes a marginal measure of the random variable $Y_{2}$ and $d\mu_{Y_{1}|Y_{2}}(y_{1}|y_{2})$ denotes the so-called conditional measure of $Y_{1}$ given $Y_{2}\allowbreak=\allowbreak y_{2}.$ The existence of such a measure is guaranteed by the theory of measure at $\lambda_{Y_{2}}$- almost every point of $\operatorname*{supp}Y_{2}$.
 Moreover, $Ef(Y_{1},Y_{2})|Y_{2})$ denotes the so-called conditional expectation of a random variable $f(Y_{1},Y_{2})$ given $Y_{2}$.